odkr/lpassh-add/MANUAL.rst

 ===========

 **lpassh-add** adds *KEY* to the SSH authentication agent, just as **ssh-add** would, but looks up the passphrase for *KEY* in LastPass.
-If it can't find it there, **ssh-add** will ask you for it instead.
+If it can't find the passphrase there, **ssh-add** will ask you for the passphrase instead.

 If you don't give a *KEY*, it tries to add ``~/.ssh/id_rsa``, ``~/.ssh/id_dsa``, ``~/.ssh/id_ecdsa``, and ``~/.ssh/id_ed25519``.